 Never one to shy away from a new challenge, cyclist and freelance journalist Juliet Elliott loves travelling the globe in pursuit of adventure and belly laughs.
 An ex-professional snowboarder who hung up her boots to go on tour with a metal band, these days you’re more likely to find her cycling than sliding sideways down a mountain.
-Read more articles like this in Totally Active Magazine.
+This article was first published on 16th September 2016 and is a feature piece from Totally Active.

 Widely credited as the invention of farmer Sondre Norheim, Telemark skiing is considered the forerunner of modern skiing, as we know it today.
 Invented in the 1800s in the Telemark region of Norway, the technique of lifting your heel was developed to allow the long, wooden skis common at the time to turn more easily, which ultimately allowed skiers to tackle steep descents rather than just stick to cross-country trails.
 As well as descending, the ‘freeheel’ allows you to climb up the mountain, bringing previously inaccessible areas within reach.